Eggers Can’t Be Choosers—Or Can They?

 case of this production, guarantee all involved a gay old time.

-troupe) will be announced in late spring.
+traveling troupe) will be announced shortly thereafter.